JamalPolchayev/JamalPolchayev/README.md

 I'm a **Python backend developer** passionate about building scalable and maintainable web applications.
 I specialize in **Flask**, **Django**, and RESTful API development, and enjoy crafting clean, efficient backend systems.

-💬 I'm also experienced in developing **Telegram bots**, integrating third-party APIs, and working with databases.
+💬 I'm also experienced in developing **Telegram bots** using the `python-telegram-bot` library, integrating third-party APIs, and working with databases.
 🧠 Always learning and improving — I love solving real-world problems through code.
 🌱 Open to **internships**, **junior developer positions**, and **collaborative open-source projects**.
 Let's connect and create something impactful!